-12.5 Casual Employment
+12.6 Casual Employment

-- (a) A casual Employee is an Employee engaged as such on an hourly basis. - (b) A casual Employee will be paid an hourly rate equal to 1/38th of the weekly rate appropriate to the Employee's classification plus the 25% casual loading. - (c) Casual Employees will be paid the following minimum hours for each engagement: - (i) Home care Employees 1 hour - (ii) All other Employees 2 hours
+- (a) A casual Employee is an Employee engaged as such on an hourly basis. - (b) A casual Employee will be paid an hourly rate equal to 1/38th of the weekly rate appropriate to the Employee's classification plus the 25% casual loading. - (c) Casual Employees will be paid the following minimum hours for each engagement at the appropriate rate: - (i) Heath Professionals 3 hours - (ii) All other Employees 2 hours - (d) Casual Home Care Employees will be paid for a minimum of two hours for each period of work in a broken shift.

-12.6 Casual Conversion
+12.7 Casual Conversion